Part 1 of ‘The Vesuvius Suite’

 From then on the man returned to the delicatessen every week and Janek gave him money from the till, and every time her father swore under his breath when he left.
 The dirty fingernail at the end of the man’s stubby hand still clouded her thoughts on that day of the week because she knew that while she was at Drogo, he was being humiliated by a Camorra thug.

 She cast her gaze to the south, thinking she might see her own home or at least the Tower of Hope.
 Just then, two children ran up the street, expertly sprinting on the old and broken cobbles.
 They darted between the cars, the pedestrians and the rubbish bags as if their feet had wings.
-Sure and fleet like the devious Mercury, one of them plucked a back-pack off an unsuspecting tourist and Flavia heard the expected cry— Polizia!
+Sure and fleet like the devious Mercury, one of them plucked a back-pack hanging loosely off a young woman’s shoulder and Flavia heard the expected cry— Polizia!
 Polizia!

 She was familiar with the sight of fleeing Gypsy children of Naples escaping a tourist’s wrath with their spoils.
 There would have been another child, set as a distraction, who by now had slunk back into the milling crowds as if he or, more likely a very sweet-looking she, had never existed.

 Such was Flavia’s city at this point in history.
 It was a city known in ancient times for its bread and circuses—now the bread was blighted and its arenas, the streets running with vendetta blood and lubricated by the oil of complacency.
 The collective shame for Napoli’s corrupted soul had long been replaced with acceptance.
-The inhabitants were willing to take the good with the bad and, in fact embrace it as part of their identity, despite the fact that crime gangs had bled their once beautiful city dry.
+The inhabitants were willing to take the good with the bad and embrace this meagre philosophy as part of their identity, despite the crime gangs bleed their city dry.

 Flavia knew instinctively in which direction her home lay, but it seemed as if the entire sprawl of Naples stretched between Roberto’s apartment and her father’s little delicatessen.
 Disquiet entered her mind.
 She turned abruptly and her eyes met Roberto’s.
 His expression seemed to change, or perhaps she had chosen not to see it for what it was.
 A lopsided smirk played on his lips, marring his beautiful face.